Mortar and pestle with natural ingredients.

 • There are actually four kinds of organic labels, each with specific requirements.
 You can read more about that on the USDA’s website here: Labeling Organic Products

 When you use natural ingredients in skincare, you’re using ingredients that you can find yourself.
-Ingredients that you can safely touch and feel, things that can be found in nature, things that have been used thousands of years with proven results time and time again.
+These are ingredients that you can safely touch and feel, things that can be found in nature, and things that have been used for thousands of years with proven results time and time again.

 Is Switching to All-Natural Beauty Products Better for Your Skin?